This page covers conditions seen in men and women, you are welcome to visit our section on genital rashes in men.

 At Skin Care Network, we know the importance of genital skin issues being recognized and treated appropriately.
 Our consultant dermatologists understand the personal nature of these problems.

-Staff at our clinics in London do have a thorough knowledge of wider sexual health issues, although most genital skin rashes are not sexually transmitted.
+Staff at our clinic in London do have a thorough knowledge of wider sexual health issues, although most genital skin rashes are not sexually transmitted.

 They are simply attacks on a vulnerable part of your body and can happen at any age.
 Children suffer genital problems, from eczema, to ulceration, penile papules erupt in young men, adults are subject to infection, pigment changes, malignant conditions.

 With psychological, functional and cosmetic needs all important in genital cases, professional assessment is essential.
 If you prefer, we offer the choice of a male, or female consultant.

 Diagnosis Of Genital Rashes